 Watch this short video, to see how to make a VLOOKUP formula, to find a product price.
 The written steps are below the video.

-In this example, there is an Excel workbook with 2 main sheets:
+In this example, there is an Excel workbook with 2 main sheets -- Products, and Order

-On the Products sheet, there is a small lookup table with 2 columns of product information:
+1) Products sheet has a small lookup table with 2 columns of product information -- Product, and Price.

-On the Order sheet, you can type a product name, and a VLOOKUP formula finds the price for that product
+2) On the Order sheet, type a product name, and VLOOKUP formula finds price for that product

-Here are the steps to make the product lookup table.
+Here are the main steps for creating the product price VLOOKUP formula

-First, enter the product information on the worksheet
+The first step is to enter the product information on the Product worksheet

-Next, set up a simple order form on the worksheet named Order.
+Next, follow these steps to set up a simple order form on the worksheet named Order.

 Formulas will be added to cells B6 and B7 in the next steps.